ahmed23121998/movie-search-app/README.md

 - Dedicated favorites page to browse saved movies
 - Favorites stored in localStorage
 - Favorites persist across sessions

+### Scroll to Top Button

+- Smooth scroll button appears after scrolling down 300px
+- Fixed position at bottom-right of the screen
+- Blue color with hover effects
+- Smooth animation on appearance/disappearance
+- Click to scroll to top with smooth behavior

 ## Notes & Assumptions